bhavanabhasker/AWS-Ec2-Monitoring/ReadMe.md

 ##Influx DB
 Influx DB is updated from our application every 5 minutes.
 The DB is available on cloud and can be monitored by accessing the https://gigawatt-mcfly-77.c.influxdb.com:8083/

+## Additional Features

+1. When the system utilization reaches its maximum value, then a message alert is sent to the user.

+2. Custom metrics are also monitored, Individual HTTP count on each instance is counted and reported to the mongolab and displayed as a seperate metric (Amazon Custom Monitoring) .
+Individual memory utilization is also monitored on each instance and displayed on the graph

+3. Mobile app is also provided to monitor the metrics for user's convenience.